BuilderIO/gpt-assistant/README.md

 ## Community

-Come join the [Builder.io discord](https://discord.gg/EMx6e58xnw) and chat with us
+Come join the [Builder.io discord](https://discord.gg/EMx6e58xnw) and chat with us over in the `#gpt-assistant` channel

 <br><br>